mrashidcit/ClipNotes/README.md

 So, **brifnote** is a simple tool which can store random information that you find in the internet and assign tags to them for future quick reference.

 ## Development Instructions
 This project is created using [electron-vue](https://github.com/SimulatedGREG/electron-vue) template.
-Apart from this template and application dependencies, you need to have following setup to start developing/debugging *briefnote* application.
+Apart from this template and application dependencies, you need to have following setup to start developing/debugging *clipnotes* application.
 * *Windows* or *OSX* or *Linux* OS platform
 * *NodeJs* standard version